tfachada/thesist/template/Beginning/Glossary.typ

   - If you don't specify a plural/longplural form, #gspl() will just add an s in case you call it;

-  - You can create more than one glossary of this type if you want!
-Just make a new array, and then register and print it as well.
-Remember to add a title before it.
+  - Terms with a long form will be shown just as their short form from the second time on.

 For any doubts, check the page of the imported package: https://github.com/typst-community/glossarium
 */

-#let entry-list = (
+#let main-glossary = (

-  // Terms you add in this file need to be referenced to show up, unless you uncomment this line:
+  // Terms you add in glossaries need to be referenced to show up, unless you uncomment this line:
   // show-all: true,

   (